hotosm/osm-merge/docs/highways.md

 ## Processing The Datasets

-Since the files are very large with different schemas, a critical part of the conflation process is preparing the data.
+Since the files are very large with different schema, a critical part of the conflation process is preparing the data.
 Some of these files are so large neither QGIS or JOSM can load them without crashing.
 I use two primary tools for splitting up the